EzekielCodes/EzekielCodes/README.md

 ## 🚀MORE
 🔭 I’m currently working on AI-driven website for a SearchEngineHub
-- 🌱 I’m currently improving my skills in AWS
+- 🌱 I’m currently improving my skills in AWS.
 - 👯 I’m looking to collaborate on MERN, MEVN, AI, WordPress, and Shopify tasks.

 🎉Fun Fact:
 Hobby: Coding, Debugging.